heshsum/mailbox-org-api/README.md

 # Closing the session
 api.deauth()
 ```

+More information can be found in the [Wiki](https://github.com/heshsum/mailbox-org-api/wiki)

 ## Common tasks
 mailbox_org_api includes a number of helper functions to make common tasks simpler.
 These include: